SamyukthaAligate/react-slide-studio/README.md

 ### Basic Operations

 #### **Creating Slides**
+- Use **Insert → New Slide** in the toolbar or the **Slides** header menu to add a fresh slide template
-- Click the "+" button in the slide panel to add a new slide
+- Click the "+" button in the slide panel for a quick add
+- Drag thumbnails in the slide panel to reorder; the active slide follows your drop location
-- Right-click on any slide thumbnail for options (duplicate, delete)
+- Right-click any slide thumbnail for duplicate/delete context actions

 #### **Adding Elements**
-1. **Text**: Click "Text box" in the Insert tab to add editable text
+1. **Title & Text Boxes**: Use the **Title & Text** dropdown to insert pre-sized title or content placeholders (the first slide starts with a default title box automatically)
+2. **Bullets**: Open the **Bullets** dropdown to select filled, hollow, square, or numbered styles and pick a text color before inserting
-2. **Shapes**: Use the Shape dropdown to insert rectangles, circles, or triangles
+3. **Shapes**: Use the Shape dropdown to insert rectangles, circles, or triangles
-3. **Images**: Click Image → Upload to add images from your device
+4. **Images**: Click Image → Upload to add images from your device

 #### **Editing Elements**
 - **Select**: Click on any element to select it
 - **Move**: Drag selected elements to reposition them
 - **Resize**: Use the corner handles to resize selected elements
-- **Edit Text**: Double-click text elements to edit content inline
+- **Edit Text**: Double-click text elements to edit content inline; pressing **Enter** continues the current bullet style, while **Backspace** removes bullet markers cleanly
 - **Format**: Use the Format tab to change colors, fonts, and styles
+- **Undo/Redo**: Press `Ctrl+Z` / `Cmd+Z` (and `Ctrl+Shift+Z` / `Cmd+Shift+Z`) while typing to undo or redo without leaving edit mode

 #### **Presentation Mode**
 - Click the "Present" button to enter full-screen mode
 - Use arrow keys or spacebar to navigate
 - Press Escape to exit presentation mode

+#### **Sharing Your Presentation**
+- Use the **Share** dropdown in the header to copy the presentation link, send a quick email, or post to Twitter, LinkedIn, Facebook, and WhatsApp with consistent styling and feedback.
+- Choose **Advanced share options…** for PDF export workflows and saved presentation sharing via the modal.

 ### ⌨️ Keyboard Shortcuts